-Westminster can be very proud to be one of only several schools in Australia (and the only school currently in South Australia) to be part of the international network of schools known as ‘Round Square’.
+Westminster can be very proud to be one of a growing number of schools in Australia to be part of the international network of schools known as ‘Round Square’.

 With over 150 Round Square schools worldwide we are united in a commitment to delivering a genuinely all-round education.
 ‘Round Square’ schools are of the belief we have a responsibility not just to help students achieve academic success, but also to help them develop into well-rounded individuals who not only possess sound life skills but will make positive and long lasting contributions to our global community.